Sskitz/Decal-Scheduler-/readme.md

 # Decal Scheduler
-Schedule decals bot be uploaded
+Schedule decals to be uploaded at a specified time

 # requirements
 + Noblox.js installed